AlisonSalerno/Linear-Regression-Project/README.md

 After testing out a Decision Tree and Random Forest regressor, I can also conclude that the data is better explained by a non-linear regression model.

-## Contents of this project repository:
+## Contents of this project repository

   1. Data Folder: all csvs stored here and pkled data post cleaning
   2. Notebooks Folder: all work in progress notebooks - cleaning, EDA, Modeling